martbhell/wasthereannhlgamelastnight/README.md

     * could be nice if one could get debug errors to the browser console, rather than having to run the local app_devserver
  * dynamically generate a sitemap.xml
  * Réal Names of cities:
    * querying Montréal Canadiens (so with the acute accent) is not currently working.
-Before #9 it MTL did not work at all
+Before https://github.com/martbhell/wasthereannhlgamelastnight/issues/9 MTL did not work at all
    * querying St. Louis Blues (so with the .) is not currently working.
+Without the dot and spaces work.
    * Ideally we would use the real names and not remove bad chars in the schedule ( in update_schedule.py )
  * improve testing
    * assert that we are redirected to update_schedule